 When I first started cutting sugar out of my diet a few months ago; I was shocked to find it hidden in food that I deemed healthy.
 I’ve never wanted to be that person that reads the back of a food label to check the calories and ingredients.
 But when you are intentionally trying to cut something out of your diet, you have to check.

 It was at this point I started to find it everywhere.
-It was in healthy snack bars, bliss balls, my favourite granolas and even my savoury snacks.
+It was in healthy snack bars, bliss balls, my favourite granola and even my savory snacks.
 More worryingly I discovered sugar was frequently the largest ingredient.

 By reading food labels I began to feel more in control of what I was eating.
 I was proud to know that I was nourishing my body instead of mindlessly putting food in my mouth.
 Of course there is always room for treat days once in a while but to be honest, once I cut sugar from my diet it no longer had the same hold over me like it once did.
 I didn’t crave it anymore and I didn’t feel like I was going without.